 Our measurement tools are comprised of a combination of methods.
-The research methods and theory knowledge SLOs , as well as the completion of conference papers/ publications skills SLOs, are measured by the graduate faculty who teach the advanced-level seminars and set the targeted requirements for them.
-Successful dissertation proposals are measured by either a pass or an unsatisfactory given out by a graduate faculty committee.
-The same holds true of dissertation defenses.
+The research methods and theory knowledge SLOs , as well as the completion of conference papers/ publications skills SLOs, are measured by the graduate faculty who teach the advanced-level seminars and set the targeted requirements.
+Successful master's theses are measured by either a pass or an unsatisfactory as determined by a committee of graduate faculty.

-The knowledge SLO pertaining to expert knowledge of Greek and Roman languages, literatures, and cultures is again measured by qualified faculty in the seminar offerings and, additionally, by way of comprehensive examinations of the student's knowledge of a reading list of primary sources in both Greek and Latin, and, likewise, of the student's understanding of the major trends, facts, and issues of both Greek and Roman literature.
-Faculty members use the rubric of the student's progress made on research papers, for instance, from the paper's initial timely acceptance through the revision process, and through the process of making the paper suitable for a conference presentation or publication.
+The knowledge SLO pertaining to expert knowledge of Greek and Roman languages, literatures, and cultures is measured by qualified faculty in the seminar offerings and, additionally, by way of comprehensive examinations of the student's knowledge of a reading list of primary sources in both Greek and Latin, and, likewise, of the student's understanding of the major trends, facts, and issues of both Greek and Roman literature.
+Examinations are graded according to a department rubric which is appended below.

-Job placement skills are measured through the rubric of faculty position placement in AAU institutions, non-AAU research institutions, university or college teaching positions, high school teaching positions, other placement, and no placement.
-Faculty position placement in AAU institutions, non-AAU research institutions, university or college teaching positions, high school teaching positions, and other placement exceeds or meets expectations.
+Job placement skills are measured through the placement in secondary school teaching positions, admission to PhD programs, and no placement.
+Placement in high school teaching positions and admission to PhD programs exceeds or meets expectations.
 Only the last category, of no placement, falls below expectations.